7 Tips to Save Money on Your Air Con Bill

 A cool house means your air conditioner needs to works less hard in the first place during summer.
 Simple steps such as strategically placed trees and hedges, pergolas and other tactics to shade your house from the summer sun can make a huge difference.

 You can also keep your curtains closed, install exterior blinds or blackout curtains to stop the heat penetrating your house.
+This will reduce your cooling costs.

 5. Know Your Air Conditioning System